rich-iannone/splitr/README.md

 trajectory_model %>% get_traj_df
 ```

 This pipeline setup allows for more flexibility as **R** objects can be piped in for variation in the types of models created.
-For example, the `add_grid()` allows for the simple creation of a grid for multiple starting locations in an ensemble run.
+The `create_traj_model()` function creates the trajectory model object.
+The `add_grid()` allows for the simple creation of a grid for multiple starting locations in an ensemble run.
 One or more `add_params()` statements can be used to write model parameters to the model object.
 Ending the pipeline with `run_model()` runs the model and creates results which can be extracted using `get_traj_df()`.

 #### Plotting Trajectory Data